johannes-skog/RL/continuous_control/README.md

 #### Train the agent

 Make sure that all dependencies have been installed and that the notebook and tensorboard service have been started.
-Go into the Continuous_Control notebook and follow the instructions there.
+Go into the analyze notebook and follow the instructions there.

 #### Agent description and conclusions